Keylor Navas: Loan to Nottingham Forest and return to PSG

+Newell's Old Boys

+On January 21, 2025, Navas joined Newell's Old Boys on a free transfer.
+A month later, on 2 February, he made his debut in a 1–0 win against Aldosivi.

+In June 2025 Navas began to seek his departure from the team due to relationship problems with the coaching staff and fans of Newell's, which made him request not to play in the first matches of the 2025 Clausura Tournament, while asking the club to allow him to be transferred to another team.

+After several weeks of failed sale negotiations, Newell's announced Navas's departure from the club on July 21, 2025, six months after joining the team.

+UNAM

+On 24 July 2025, Liga MX club Universidad Nacional officially announced the signing of Navas.

 International career

 Youth career and early senior career

 Navas was part of the Costa Rica national team that played in the 2003 FIFA U-17 World Championship held in Finland.
-He was called up for the senior national team for the first time in August 2006, to play a friendly tournament in Europe against Austria and Switzerland.
-He was a member of the team that won a bronze medal at the 2006 Central American and Caribbean Games.
-Navas gained his debut senior cap on 11 October 2008, in a 4–1 away victory over Suriname in the third round of qualification for the 2010 FIFA World Cup, which qualified the team into the next stage.
+He was called up for the senior national team for the first time in August 2006 to play a friendly tournament in Europe against Austria and Switzerland.
+He was a team member who won a bronze medal at the 2006 Central American and Caribbean Games.
+Navas gained his debut senior cap on 11 October 2008, in a 4–1 away victory over Suriname in the third round of stuff for the 2010 FIFA World Cup, which qualified the team into the next stage.
 Four days later at the Estadio Ricardo Saprissa, he kept his first international clean sheet in a 2–0 victory over Haiti.
 The team eventually reached the intercontinental play-offs for the tournament, losing narrowly to Uruguay.
 Navas was also a member of the Costa Rica squad that finished runners-up in the 2009 UNCAF Nations Cup.

 Navas appeared with Los Ticos in two CONCACAF Gold Cup competitions, being named the best goalkeeper in the 2009 edition as he helped his country reach the semi-finals.
-He returned to help them to the quarter-finals two years later, in what is to date his last appearance at a Gold Cup, as he would miss the tournament for the following ten years, a period that encompasses five editions.
-He also missed the Copa América Centenario in similar fashion.
+He returned to allow them to the quarter-finals two years later, in what is to date his last appearance at a Gold Cup, as he would miss the tournament for the following ten years, a period that encompasses five editions.
+He also missed the Copa América Centenario similarly.